fonoster/goodtok/README.md

 </div>

 - [Postgres](https://www.postgresql.org/) is a popular open source database with a proven architecture that has earned it a strong reputation for reliability, data integrity, and correctness.
-- [Routr](https://routr.io) is a lightweight sip proxy, location server, and registrar that can be used as a SIP server, IP-PBX, SIP PBX, or SIP proxy/router for VoIP deployments.
-We use Routr to handle the signaling between the video widget and the agents.
-- [NATS](https://nats.io) is a simple, secure and performant communications system for digital systems, services and devices.
-NATS is part of the Cloud Native Computing Foundation (CNCF).
 - [tRPC](https://trpc.io) is a library for building end-to-end type-safe APIs with TypeScript and Node.js.
 We connect all the services using tRPC.
 - [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) is an Internet standard for email transmission.
 We use SMTP to send emails to customers and agents.
+- [PeerJS](https://peerjs.com/) simplifies WebRTC peer-to-peer data, video, and audio calls.
+We use PeerJS to establish a WebRTC connection between the customer and the agent.

 ## Contact us